oguerrer/oguerrer.github.io/src/content/research/labour-lfns.md

 ---
 title: 'Employment growth through labor flow networks'
 description: 'After my first work using worker flow data, I knew that there was a lot more to be learnt from such granular information.
 Hence, I flipped the problem to look at employees moving across firms rather than at firms themselves.
 By using network analysis, we found a plethora of empirical regularities that had never been documented in labour studies.
-This work coined the term Labor Flow Networks and set the basis for many works from various people using network-based approaches to understand labour dynamics.'
+This work coined the term Labor Flow Networks (LFNs) and set the basis for many works from various researchers LFNs.'
 pubDate: 'May 02 2013'
 publicationLink: 'https://doi.org/10.1371/journal.pone.0060808'
 ---